This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 By the way, there are two barns that are famous ones, so make sure to photograph both of them.
 The T. A. Moulton Barn has a triangle roof and the John Moulton Barn has a 4-sided roof.
 Also, make sure to explore the other buildings on the row.
 You will get a better idea of what 19th-century frontier life was like.

-Moulton Barns on Mormon Row / Things to Do in Grand Teton
+Moulton Barns on Mormon Row / Grand Teton Tips for First-Timers

 - Schwabacher Landing